 Transitioning to KU

-- Apply to KU (Note: ACT/SAT scores are NOT needed if you're over 21 years old.)
+- Apply to KU (Note: ACT/SAT scores are NOT needed.)
 New to college and need help completing your application?
 Reach out to Melody with KU TRIO EOC.

 - Undergraduate admission application fee waivers are available for veterans who are applying as degree-seeking students.

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
+To get credit for military courses, if you list that you have a military affiliation on your new student application and include your SSN, KU will order a copy of your military transcripts from the JST system for you.
 (Air Force – you will need to request your CCAF and/or Air University transcript).

-- Visit KU CredTran to see how JST/CCAF courses have historically transferred.
+- Visit KU CredTran to see how courses have historically transferred.
 For JST or by MOS, select the state, "District of Columbia."
-For CCAF, select "Alabama."
+For CCAF/Air University, select "Alabama."

 - You may be eligible for foreign language proficiency credits, credit from CLEP exams, and/or credit for high school work: Advanced Placement, International Baccalaureate (regardless of when you graduated high school).
 Visit the Credit and Exemption for High School Work page to learn more.